Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

-Based on our bivariate and PSRA results, as well as the correlation significance in the redshift binned sub-samples, we conclude that there is a significant but almost flat relation between SF and the luminosity of a central AGN.
-A larger IR-detected sample with a wide \lir\ range is needed to confirm this.
-We find no signs of AGN `feedback', although we cannot exclude the possibility that the feedback process takes significantly longer time than the gas depletion time in these IR-bright AGNs.
+Based on our bivariate and PSRA results, as well as the correlation significance in the redshift limited sub-samples, we conclude that there is a weak (flat, $\alpha \sim$ 0.2) but significant relation between SF and the luminosity of the central AGN.
+After adding the expanded sample the correlations become more significant.
+Since the correlation is positive, we see no evidence for the quenching of \sf\ by the AGN.
+However, we cannot exclude the possibility that the feedback process either 1) has significantly different timescales than the gas depletion time in these IR-bright AGNs (depends on the exact SFR and gas reservoir, thus could vary from a few Myr to a few 100 Myr), or 2) introduces scatter that masks the underlying correlation.